-The City of Philadelphia's sewer system is comprised of both combined and separate sewer systems.
 A combined sewer system (CSS) is simply a single sewer system that carries both sewage and stormwater in one pipe, to a water pollution control plant for treatment before being released to a waterway.
-During moderate to heavy rainfall events, the system will reach capacity, overflow, and discharge a mixture of sewage and stormwater directly to our streams and rivers from the 164 permitted Combined Sewer Overflow (CSO) outfalls within the City.
-This is a water quality and quantity issue.
-Sixty percent of the City of Philadelphia, or 64 square miles, is within the combined sewer system drainage area.
-Four watersheds, generally comprised of the older areas of the City of Philadelphia, receive CSO discharges.
-The remainder of the City of Philadelphia's sewer system is drained by what is called a separate sewer system.
+During moderate to heavy rainfall events, the system will reach capacity, overflow, and discharge a mixture of sewage and stormwater directly to our streams and rivers from the regulated and monitored outfalls as Combined Sewer Overflow (CSO).
+This is a water guality and guantity issue.

 A separate sewer system collects stormwater in a storm sewer pipe and discharges it directly to a waterway, while the sanitary sewage collected from homes, businesses, and industry is collected in a sanitary sewer pipe and taken to the water pollution control plant for treatment before being released to the waterways.
+If we think about watersheds or areas of land that share the same drain, the problems caused by stormwater runoff impact everything and everyone who depends on that drain or waterway, and that includes humans.